National Air Operation Command: Organization

-Air Force Regional Command
+Air Force Regional Commands

-The Air Force Regional Command is led by a two-star Air Vice-Marshal who oversees the aviation and engineering squadrons, and air base elements of all TNI-AU air force bases and subordinate air wings.
+The Air Force Regional Commands (Komando Daerah Angkatan Udara) is led by a two-star Air Vice-Marshal who oversees the air force bases.
 Each Air Force Base is divided based on function into 2 types, namely, headquarters air base and operational air base.
-Meanwhile, based on the area and completeness of the facilities, it is divided into 3 types, namely type A, type B and type C. Apart from maintenance matters, Air Squadrons and their subordinate units may move from headquarter airbase to operation airbase in certain operations during combat exercises or warfare.
-The Engineering Squadron generally serves the maintenance of aircraft belonging to the Air Squadron which are at the same AFB.
+Meanwhile, based on the area and completeness of the facilities, it is divided into 3 types, namely type A, type B and type C.